-I’m guilty of not keeping the habit to actually sit down to meditate for more than 3 days straight, but I do practice mindfulness on a day to day basis, which is a form of meditation.
+I’m guilty of not keeping the habit to sit down to meditate for more than three days straight, but I do practice mindfulness on a day-to-day basis, which is a form of meditation.

 We tend to do all this stuff on autopilot while thinking about the past or the future.

-This is a no brainer and you’ve probably heard it a thousand times before, but again, in case you haven’t started yet, I’m hoping that if you read it this one more time, you’ll be finally convinced.
+This is a no-brainer, and you’ve probably heard it a thousand times before, but in case you haven’t started yet, I’m hoping that if you read it this one more time, I’ll finally convince you.

 - boosts your serotonin levels as well as your brain sensitivity to that hormone, which boosts your mood and relieves feelings of depression and anxiety;

 - makes you look better, which in turn will make you feel better;